 Take a cup of coffee, feel the aroma and warmth, and let’s have some fun knowing the history and present aspect of coffee in today’s world.

-Origin Of Coffee: The Coffee History With Stories
+Origin Of Coffee: The History Of Coffee With Stories

-There are few stories related to how and where coffee originated, but none of them can be verified to be a hundred percent accurate.
+There are few stories related to how and where coffee originated, where do coffee beans come from, but none of them can be verified to be a hundred percent accurate.
 Out of all those stories, two of them are most common and widespread.
 Let’s talk about those.

 The First One: “Goat Ate Beans In Ethiopia” (Ethiopian Coffee History)